 - $4 (0 white / 1 red) – 1 in 38

 Based upon those numbers, anybody who regularly plays the lottery clearly doesn’t understand the sheer magnitude of the odds that they must overcome in order to win even enough to cover a luxury vacation.

 Either that or they have too much money to begin with, don’t ya think?

 - Being dealt a royal flush on an opening hand of poker (1 in 649,739)

 - Being struck by lightning in your lifetime (1 in 30,000)

 - Dying in a car accident (1 in 18,585)

 - Being audited by the IRS (1 in 100)

-So let’s review one more time.
-The chance of a lightning strike ruining your day: 1 in 30,000.
-The chance of becoming filthy rich playing Powerball: 1 in 195 million.
+Here’s the bottom line: The chance of a lightning strike ruining your day is 1 in 30,000.
+Meanwhile, the chance of becoming filthy rich playing Powerball is 1 in 292 million.

-Okay, so you can’t win the lottery if you don’t play.
-But with the odds of becoming a millionaire one in 195 million, I think it’s more realistic to say that those who don’t play, can’t lose.
+So while it’s true that you can’t win the lottery if you don’t play, it’s also true that, with such horrific odds, it’s much more realistic to say that those who don’t play the lottery can’t lose.